vanilla/docs/content/help/getting-started/custom-domain.md

 ## Custom Domain for your Community

-Newly created Vanilla communities are given a public URL that looks something like this: yourcompany.vanillacommunity.com.
-At some point you might decide that you want to unify your branding and change that URL to something like community.yourcompany.com.
+Newly created Vanilla communities are given a public URL that looks something like **yourcompany.vanillacommunity.com**.
+At some point you might decide that you want to unify your branding and change that URL to something like **community.yourcompany.com**.

+### Setup

 It’s a simple, two-step process that we recommend for all new forum owners. __Please note that you must already own (or purchase) your desired domain from a domain registrar before customizing your Vanilla Forums URL.__

-### Setup

 * Log in to the domain name registrar where your domain is hosted (ex.
 Name.com, GoDaddy, Rackspace, etc.)
 * In your Admin control panel, create a DNS record for your domain so that it points at our servers.